 - Foods sold as fund-raisers are monitored to meet state guidelines.

 These efforts are evaluated on tri-annual basis and assessments are shared with community stakeholders.

-To learn more about how to participate in your school's Wellness Team, contact Andrea Perkins email@example.com
+To learn more about how to participate in your school's Wellness Team, contact the school principal or Theresa Barber in the School Nutrition Department at email@example.com